-Explore the many boardwalks, walking tracks and coastal trails snaking through Inverloch and delve into the town's beautiful natural surroundings.
+Explore the many boardwalks and coastal trails to discover the town's beautiful natural surroundings.
 Wander down the kid-friendly Screw Creek Nature Walk to explore the marshlands, which lead to gorgeous views of Anderson Inlet.
 For a bit of fresh sea air, stroll along the cliffs of the George Bass Coastal Walk or get the legs pumping on Victoria's only coastal rail trail, the Bass Coast Rail Trail.